 Marisa Pavan, born in Cagliari, Sardinia, as Marisa Luisa Pierangeli on June 19, 1932, was a celebrated screen actress in leading and supporting roles during the 1950s, who made a very successful transition to television in the 1960s.
 She was also the twin sister of actress Pier Angeli (real name Anna Maria Pierangeli, 1932-1971), and for many years, she was married to French-born actor and international screen star Jean-Pierre Aumont (1911-2001).
 All three of them made a lasting contribution to the film industry.

-It was a bright and mild Saturday afternoon in December 2001 when I had the honor of meeting Miss Pavan who then resided in Southern France, close to the Mediterranean Sea.
-She welcomed me very warmly and graciously, and she still has the youthful and charming looks she had when she appeared in films as John Ford’s “What Price Glory?”
+It was a bright and mild Saturday afternoon in December 2001 when I had the honor of meeting Miss Pavan at her residence in Southern France, close to the Mediterranean Sea, where she welcomed me very warmly and graciously.
+She still had the youthful, sparkling and charming looks she had when she appeared in films as John Ford’s “What Price Glory?”
 (1952), “Drum Beat” (1954) opposite Alan Ladd, “The Rose Tattoo” (1955, which earned her an Academy Award nomination), “The Man in the Gray Flannel Suit” (1956) with Gregory Peck, “Diane” (1956) with Lana Turner, followed by films such as “The Midnight Story” (1957) opposite Tony Curtis, “John Paul Jones” (1959) with Bette Davis as her co-star, and King Vidor’s “Solomon and Sheba” (1959).

 Ms. Pavan, when both of you arrived in Los Angeles, what happened from there?